pivotal/docs-tap/namespace-provisioner/about.hbs.md

 The Namespace Provisioner controller (controller) is installed by default and manages the content contained in the `desired-namespaces` ConfigMap.
-The controller watches namespaces in the cluster and updates the `desired-namespaces` ConfigMap with a list of all namespaces that match the namespace label selector.The defalut namespace label selector is `apps.tanzu.vmware.com/tap-ns`.
+The controller watches namespaces in the cluster and updates the `desired-namespaces` ConfigMap with a list of all namespaces that match the namespace label selector.The default namespace label selector is `apps.tanzu.vmware.com/tap-ns`.
 For more information, see [Use a different label selector than default](customize-installation.hbs.md#con-label-selector).